ozone-his/ozone-docs/docs/devs/e2e-tests.md

 **Test Setup**: Before the actual test, we perform some preliminary actions: logging into Ozone (with SSO), creating a new patient, and starting a visit for the newly created patient.

-**Test Case**: The core of each test case follows the _Given-When-Then_ format (commented out here as Setup-Replay-Verification).
-We highly recommend this structured approach as it clearly delineates the setup of the test environment ("Setup"), the end-user actions performed ("Replay"), and the assertion of outcomes ("Verification").
+**Test Case**: The core of each test case follows the _Given-When-Then_ pattern (organised here as Setup-Replay-Verification).
+We highly recommend this structured approach as it clearly delineates the setup of the test ("Setup"), the end-user actions performed ("Replay"), and the assertion of outcomes as experienced by the end-user ("Verification").
 In our example:

-- **Setup**: For this specific test case, the test setup is performed in the `beforeEach()` function which is explained in the "Test Setup" section above.
+- **Setup**: Omitted here.
+All aspects of the setup have been performed in the `beforeEach()` method.
-- **Replay**: Navigate to the lab order form, add a lab test, and save the form.
+- **Replay**: Navigation to the lab order form, add a lab test, and save the form.
-- **Verification**: Navigate to the SENAITE HIS component and search for the client by name.
+- **Verification**: Navigation to the SENAITE HIS component and search for the client by name.
 Verify that the client's name is visible in the clients list.

-**Cleanup**: After the test, delete the patient created during the test run and close the browser page.
+**Cleanup**: The post-test cleanup consists of deleting the test patient and closing the browser page.